-Membership will only be recognised for businesses that have paid membership dues within the annual application for funding financial year.
+Precinct association membership will only be recognised for members that have paid membership dues within the application for funding financial year.

 Note: Full evidence must be presented to the Council officer in a timely manner before funding can be released.